Megabite-Food/ios-posts-assessment/README.md

  -  Three hour available for developing
  -  Fork this project
  -  SWIFT only
+ -  App architecture is based on DDD and one-way data flow (redux like).
+ -  Code follows SOLID principles
  -  Comment your code and commits
  -  Finally. send a Pull Request to this project y notify us through email to lespinoza@megabitefood.com with subject: [nombre]_[apellido]-ios_posts_assessment.